Gunnarar/autophagy-app/README.md

 **Genesis4PD Autophagy App** is a robust, user-friendly health-tracking app for Parkinson's Disease, focused on fasting, diet, and symptom logging.
 The MVP is complete and ready for final QA and user testing.
 All core flows are unified, accessible, and polished.
 See below for details.

+## 📦 Release 0.3.0 Highlights
+- Theme system now includes light, dark, blue, and red presets backed by a persistent ThemeProvider.
+- Profile settings offer an appearance toggle and language picker; localization covers English, Spanish, Icelandic, and Chinese.
+- Home, Logs, Info, and modal flows align with the latest Figma mockups, including tappable stat cards and autophagy challenges.
+- Fasting program picker is live with progressive unlocking, scheduling, and localization support.

 ### ✅ Core Features Implemented
 - **Onboarding & Profile**: Multi-step onboarding, persistent profile, edit/view all data, required field validation, user-friendly errors.
 - **Fasting Tracking**: Fasting timer, log/history, progress metrics (autophagy windows), ongoing fast shown on Home, predefined programs (24h–7d) with progressive unlocking, schedule/snooze fasts.